Guest edited by: Dr Sheila Sweetinburgh (MEMS and Canterbury Christ Church University) and Dr Diane Heath (Canterbury Christ Church University).

 Customary of the Shrine of Thomas Becket - the 'operation manual' (and more besides) for the keepers of Becket's shrine in Canterbury Cathedral, written in 1428 and extant in a single manuscript (London: British Library, MS. Add.
 59616), is now available in an excellent, open-access edition by John Jenkins (2022).

 Duncombe, J. and N. Battely - The history and antiquities of three Archiepiscopal Hospitals… with other small religious houses in Canterbury, published 1785.

 Gender in medieval places, spaces and thresholds, eds.
-Blud, Heath, Klafter (London: IHR, 2019).
+Blud, Heath, Klafter (London, 2019).
 IHR e-book on medieval and early modern gender issues via a locational lens; three chapters on Canterbury.

-Hasted - Edward Hasted, Antiquarian and Historian (1732-1812) from Kent: the first of his Canterbury volumes contains a thematic history of the city, and the second is a historical survey of the cathedral priory.
+Hasted - Edward Hasted, antiquary and historian (1732-1812) from Kent: the first of his Canterbury volumes contains a thematic history of the city, and the second is a historical survey of the cathedral priory.